Vice Versa or Visa Versa – Quick Answer

 ✅ Always remember: it’s two words, not altered.

-- News articles: The government supports the private sector, and vice versa.
+- The sales team supports the marketing team, and vice versa.

 Vice Versa – Google Trends & Usage Data